knkrth/cwallet/README.md

 Edit the [settings.php](https://github.com/knkrth/cwallet/blob/master/settings.php) as per your config.

+You have to change the prefixes value of your coin here [AltcoinsECDSA.php#L54](https://github.com/knkrth/cwallet/blob/master/AltcoinsECDSA/AltcoinsECDSA.php#L54)

 ### Usage

 This wallet uses a simple JSON RPC command to interact with the daemon.
 You can also warp it on webview for android & ios it's really easy!